Treedy2020/TransNet/README.md

 ```

 As aforementioned, we can not provide complete model checkpoints (outdoor scenarios are enable to check temporarily) for the results temporarily.
-We will upload them in one week, sorry for the time being you need to train your TransNet to test its performance.
+We will upload them in one week, sorry for the time being you need to train your TransNet to test its outdoor performance.